40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 Supply chain & labor practices: Manufactured in Fair Trade certified factories in India near fabric sources to reduce transportation emissions.

-Why we love them: Affordable!
+Why we love them: Affordable fast fashion alternative.
 Use water and energy-saving production methods and encourage circular fashion through their clothing recycling and donation program.

 Materials: Natural fibers and certified responsibly sourced animal-based materials like down and wool.
 Synthetic fibers almost always recycled, including Econyl and recycled polyester.